ryanwilsonperkin/CIS2750W15_a1test/README.txt

 3. Run `make build` to compile.
 4. Run `make test` to test the library.
 5. Run `make clean` to cleanup.

+Common Errors
+---

+- "No rule to make target 'ParameterManager.h', needed by 'build'.
+Stop.": You have not copied ParameterManager.h into the root of this repository.
+- "No rule to make target 'libpm.a', needed by 'build'.
+Stop.": You have not copied libpm.a into the root of this repository.